What Is Cava? Spanish Sparkling Wine, Styles & Pairings

 Enjoying Cava: Beyond the Celebration

 While special moments call for sparkling wine, you can and should enjoy Cava on many more occasions.
 Its versatility allows for casual sipping as a light and refreshing drink on a hot day or as a serious wine to pair with an elegant dish.
-Moreover, because its price point is more reasonable than Champagne’s, you can consume it more frequently and freely, even in a cocktail!
+Moreover, because its price point is more reasonable than Champagne’s, you can open it more often, even in a cocktail!

 Cava is an incredible sparkling wine for any occasion.
 There are many options, whether a picnic in the park or an extraordinary celebration.
-The terroir-driven Corpinnats and Classic Penedes showcase Spain’s excellence in winemaking, and the variety of Cavas, in quality, price, and flavor profile, make it easy to choose the right bottle for any moment.
+The terroir-driven Corpinnat wines and Clàssic Penedès showcase Spain’s excellence in winemaking, and the variety of Cavas, in terms of quality, price, and flavor profile, makes it easy to choose the right bottle for any moment.

 References: